keerthana132002/PRODIGY_DS_02/README.md

 Visualized data distributions using histograms, box plots, and kernel density plots.
 Analyzed relationships between variables with scatter plots and correlation matrices.
-Identified trends and outliers to gain insights into the dataset.
+Identified trends and outliers to gain insights into the dataset Tools Used
-Tools Used
 Programming Language: Python
 Libraries: pandas, NumPy, matplotlib, seaborn